KengAcethylene/alpha-assignment-old/README.md

 # Running the code
 ___

-Edit test case in `Line 20 & 21` as the shown below
+Clone the project and edit test case in `Line 20 & 21` as the shown below

 ```python
 wordList = ["ab","ab"]